Last Updated on February 24, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

-Just a quick thank you from The STD Project to the individual who shared this story – participating in the STD Interviews is one of the best ways to help others facing similar circumstances and will go a long way toward breaking the stigma!!
+Just a quick thank you from The STI Project to the individual who shared this story – participating in the STI Interviews is one of the best ways to help others facing similar circumstances and will go a long way toward breaking the stigma!!

 It is also very difficult to do – sharing a personal experience, one which is still fresh/ongoing, and often creates polar responses is challenging, to say the very least.
 It takes courage.

 One story at a time, we’ll erode the misconceptions, but in the meantime, each of these stories is helping others to heal – the individuals putting their thoughts on paper as well as the ones reading the stories.

 Much <3 from The STI Project to all of you! 🙂